An1s9n/odds-game/README.md

 ## game rules

-After registration each plyaer receives certain amount of credits which can be customized via `app.game.registration-credits` configuration property (see [application.yml](src/main/resources/application.yml)).
+After registration each player receives certain amount of credits which can be customized via `app.game.registration-credits` configuration property (see [application.yml](src/main/resources/application.yml)).
 Player can place a bet on any number within game range which can be adjusted with `app.game.range` configuration properties.
 Of course player must have enough credits for bet.
 When bet is done, random number is generated and prize is